pts/tinyveracrypt/README.txt

 Q32.
 Which crypto backend library does tinyveracrypt use?
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""
-The crypto code for aes-xts-plain64 encryption, SHA-512 and SHA-1 hashes and key splitting to anti-forensic stripes is embedded to tinyveracrypt.py as Python code.
+The crypto code for aes-xts-plain64 and aes-cbc-essiv:sha256 ciphers, SHA-512 and SHA-1 hashes and
+key splitting to anti-forensic stripes is embedded to tinyveracrypt.py as Python code.
 In addition to that, tinyveracrypt can uses hashes in the standard hashlib Python module.
 To speed up AES crypto, tinyveracrypt uses